Tony Hawks: Career

+In the first few series of Red Dwarf, Hawks performed a warm-up act for the live audience before recording began.
 Hawks has also appeared in Red Dwarf in a number of supporting roles, on several occasions as a voice artist for intelligent machines.
 Hawks provided the voice of a vending machine in "Future Echoes" and "Waiting for God" and the voice of a suitcase in "Stasis Leak"; later, he appeared on screen as The Guide in "Better Than Life", The Compere in "Backwards", and Caligula in "Meltdown".
 On 29 May 2009, Hawks featured in an episode of "Carpool", with his Red Dwarf co-star Robert Llewellyn.
 Craig Charles stated that Hawks was called the 4th/5th 'Dwarfer' due to his many appearances on the series.
 Hawks also provided the voice-over for a restaurant advertisement in the Red Dwarf episode "Me²", although this role was uncredited.
-In the first few series of Red Dwarf, Hawks performed a warm-up act for the live audience before recording began.

 He has appeared as a pundit in the television series Grumpy Old Men and as a contestant on the BBC quiz show School's Out.

 In November 2010, he was a guest on a number of television and radio programmes to discuss the film version of his book Round Ireland with a Fridge, including Simon Mayo's BBC Radio 2 show Loose Ends, BBC Radio Wales and BBC Radio Scotland.
 He was also a contestant on a special edition of Mastermind for Children in Need, and featured as part of Comic Relief in 2011.

 In March 2011, Hawks travelled to Japan to appear at the Okinawa International Movie Festival where Round Ireland with a Fridge was nominated for Best Comedy.
 In late 2011, he completed his first national theatre tour for a decade, taking his one-man show, 'Random Fun' to 30 towns and cities around the UK.
 He was also a guest on many television and radio series during the tour, including BBC Breakfast and The Wright Stuff.